Freddie Freeman Player Props: Dodgers vs. Pirates

-On Monday, Freddie Freeman (hitting .250 in his past 10 games) and the Los Angeles Dodgers play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 10:10 PM ET.
+On Tuesday, Freddie Freeman (.325 slugging percentage in past 10 games, with no homers) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
+First pitch is at 9:10 PM ET.

 Freddie Freeman Game Info & Props vs. the Pirates